Noise-induced stop-and-go traffic dynamics: Modelling and control: Stabilisation of the dynamics

 While the affine modification \eqref{eq:SATGab} improves stability, it is not without trade-offs.
-High values of the factor $A$ can result in uncomfortable levels of acceleration and a positive bias $B$ may compromise safety by reducing the time gap to the lead vehicle.
-In fact, the resulting equilibrium time gap becomes:
+High values of the factor $A$ can result in uncomfortable levels of acceleration and a positive bias $B$ may compromise safety by increasing the speed and so reducing the time gap to the lead vehicle.
+Specifically, the resulting equilibrium time gap becomes:

-When $B\ge0$, this effective time gap \( T^*(v) \) decreases as speed \( v \) approaches zero and asymptotically approaches the nominal gap \( T \) at higher speeds.
-It is a strictly increasing function of \( v \) but always smaller than \( T \).
-From a safety standpoint, this can be problematic at low speeds due to reduced headway.
+When $B\ge0$, this effective time gap \( T^* \) decreases as speed \( v^* \) or gap \( g \) approaches zero and asymptotically tends to the nominal time gap \( T \) at higher speeds or gaps.
+However, it remains always smaller than the nominal gap.
+From a safety standpoint, this can be problematic at low speeds due to reduced headway and should therefore be bounded by a minimal nominal time gap.
 However, from a performance perspective, especially in vehicle platooning, this behaviour is advantageous.
 Reduced time gaps typically enhance throughput and efficiency.
 Interestingly, in contrast to traditional approaches, where stability improves at the cost of increased time gaps, this method offers an alternative solution.
-By allowing \( T^*(v) \) to increase with speed, the system maintains safety at higher velocities by improving stability and mitigating noise-induced instabilities that typically destabilize traffic flow.
+By allowing \( T^*\) to increase with speed, the system maintains safety at higher velocities by mitigating noise-induced instabilities.